Intensive Outpatient Overview

 We appreciate that the uncertainty communities are experiencing may cause challenges for our patients and their families.
 Thank you for your understanding and participation in our continued efforts to keep our patients, visitors, and workforce protected and healthy during this time.

-Programming
+Intensive Outpatient Programming

-Substance use disorders disrupt and impair social, family, occupational and educational routines and relationships.
+Substance use disorders disrupt and impair social, family, occupational, and educational routines and relationships.
 Substance abuse and psychiatric treatment should not contribute further to that disruption.

-The program is open to adults 18 and older who are experiencing substance use disorders, along with co-occurring psychiatric disorders and are experiencing significant impairment in their daily functioning.
+The program is open to adults 18 and older who are experiencing substance use disorders, along with co-occurring psychiatric disorders, and are experiencing significant impairment in their daily functioning.
 To participate, patients must commit to attending a minimum of three hours of therapy, three times per week.

 The key to successful treatment is an initial evaluation and assessment of the patient and his or her family by our treatment professionals.
 Admission to the Intensive Outpatient Program at Farley Center is based upon this initial assessment and according to the criteria listed on the following page.